mahmoud/zerover/entries/about.md

 benefits are innumerable and the effects on the software world are profound.

-Version 0.0.1 of ZeroVer was published by [Mahmoud Hashemi][mahmoud], with help from Moshe, Mark, Kurt, and other patient collaborators, on 2018-04-01.
-ZeroVer is satire, [please do not use it][poes].
-We sincerely hope no project release schedules were harmed as a result of this humble attempt at programmer humor.
+ZeroVer is satire.
+[Seriously, don't actually use it][poes].

+On April Fools' Day 2018, [Mahmoud Hashemi][mahmoud] roped in Mark, Moshe, Kurt, and a few other long-suffering collaborators to unleash version 0.0.1.
+He's mostly busy with [FinFam][finfam] these days.

+If this humble attempt at programmer humor wrecked your release schedule, well, *someone* didn't scroll all the way to the bottom of the page (or click on "About").

 [poes]: https://en.wikipedia.org/wiki/Poe%27s_law